Gamma749/COSC344-Assignment2/COSC344 ASSIGNMENT 2.md

 ## 1NF
 Definition: All values are atomic
 - This is true from the mapping process from ERD to Relational Model
+- The multi-value attribute of papers, semesters, is already converted to be atomic.

 ---
 ## 2NF